admaiorastudio/appkit/README.md

     }
 ```

-### UI Logic: The MainAppScreen class
+### UI Logic: The MainAppScreen
-Nothing special to say here.
-Your implementation depends on which platform you are targeting.
+A **MainAppScreen** usually represents your main UI _holder_ which will contains all others **SubAppScreen** elements.
+This object will be responsible for few major things in your app, one of the most important is how you will _navigate_ between the various _sections_ of your app.
+Each _section_ can be represented by a single **SubAppScreen** or a set of them, one of which will represent the "root" of the _section_.

 In **iOS** you could have something like this: